 Read about Tecla user Maggie to see how the Micro Light Switch works for her!

-This switch is perfect for use in bed or on a wheelchair.
+This switch is perfect for use in bed or in a wheelchair.
 The Pillow Switch can be used with hands, arms, shoulders or head.
-Go hands free with this switch by Ablenet.

 The Self Calibrating Auditory Tone Infrared (SCATIR) Switch is a momentary contact optical switch with auditory feedback that works by detecting a beam of reflected pulsed infrared light.
 The SCATIR Switch can be controlled with an eye blink, eyebrow movement, finger movement, head movement, and facial muscle movement.
 Recommended for users who have difficulty activating push-button switches.